Order of Visit: High Point #42

 Unfortunately, our best-laid plans didn’t work.
 It was already lightly raining as we packed our belongings in the car just after 6 am.
 We were definitely going to get wet today.
 There was no way around it!

 We moseyed past the campground and the High Peaks Information Center toward the trailhead’s parking area just as it was getting light.
-A handful of other hikers were already there and packing up but nobody looked very motivated.
+A handful of other hikers were already there and packing up, but nobody looked very motivated.

 Luckily, we’d seen the small round disks at the registration station showing what our trial markers would look like.
 We’d need to just keep an eye out for the blue dots along the way.
-And when in doubt, we were told to follow the widest, most-defined trail.
+And when in doubt, we were told to follow the widest, most-defined path.

 The first few miles between the trailhead and the Marcy Dam were pretty easy and the grade was gentle.
 The trail was still mostly dirt here, as the rain hadn’t completely saturated the ground (like it would over the remainder of the morning).